 It’s tricky describing the gameplay experience of Darkwood using only the familiar genre tags that we’re all used to.
 Perhaps it is most accurately described as a “top-down survival horror game”.

 First and foremost, Darkwood is amazing at making the player feel vulnerable.
-The protagonist i.e. The Stranger, has a limited cone of vision, and visibility isn’t that great in many parts of the map even during the day, so the player has to rely on their sense of hearing in order to detect unseen threats in the dark interiors and dense thickets that make up most of Darkwood’s environments.
+The protagonist i.e. The Stranger, has a limited cone of vision, and visibility isn’t that great in many parts of the map even during the day, so the players have to rely on their sense of hearing in order to detect unseen threats in the dark interiors and dense thickets that make up most of Darkwood’s environments.

 On top of that, the Stranger’s health and stamina reserves are relatively limited.
 There is only so much room for error when it comes to health and stamina management, and in this regard, the game echoes Dark Souls (cue the “Dark Souls of indie horror games” jokes).

 Speaking of fighting, the player will be able to get their hands on a number of weapons throughout the game.
 This includes melee weapons, thrown weapons, and firearms that become more abundantly available towards the final chapter of the game.
 In addition to that, the player can use several types of traps and certain environment items such as gas tanks and explosive barrels to disable and damage enemies.

 - A workbench, used for creating new weapons and items, repairing melee weapons, as well as for storing items.